Discover Minerva Pool in Dharawal National Park

 Views from the Minerva Pool Lookout

-Once you’ve finished admiring the views at the lookout, retrace your steps back to the main track for the final stretch to Minerva Pool.
+Once you’ve finished admiring the views at the lookout, retrace your steps to the main track for the final stretch to Minerva Pool.

 Minerva Pool